cryptodread/specter-desktop-wrapper/instructions.md

 # Usage Instructions

 There are two ways to add a wallet to Specter.
-Some signing devices permit "air gap" which means transferring the xpub (and subsequent unsigned/signed transactions back and forth between Specter and the signing device via an SD card (Coldcard for example) - other devices require a direct USB connection between the device and Specter (Trezor One for example).
+Some signing devices permit "air gap" which means transferring the xpub (and subsequent unsigned/signed transactions) back and forth between Specter and the signing device via an SD card (Coldcard for example) - other devices require a direct USB connection between the device and Specter (Trezor One for example).

-Non airgapped method:
+## USB Connected Signing Devices:

 For devices like the Trezor One, air gapping is not possible.
 This means importing xpubs via USB - Specter permits this via the HWI which requires running another instance of Specter on your *local* machine (not your Embassy).